Pohangina

 Pohangina is a small rural community in the Manawatū-Whanganui region of New Zealand, just north of Ashhurst.

 Pohangina is located along the foot of the Ruahine Range, and is primarily farming land.
 Farming varies from sheep and cattle to crops of maize and 'chow'.
 The farmland was originally ancient native forest.
 Rimu and northern rātā grew above 1000 feet, with kāmahi, kaikawaka and pink pine growing at higher and steeper slopes, leatherwood scrub growing at higher altitudes, and wild tussocks growing at the summits of the range.

 The area still includes many conservation areas, including the Totara Reserve camping ground, the Pohangina River, Pohangina Wetlands reserve, and Pohangina Base, a former DOC field centre in the Ruahine Forest Park.

 Pohangina includes a village, with several historical buildings, including a small chapel and at community hall built in 1933.
 The area is a fishing spot for brown trout and rainbow trout.

 Pohangina translates as "ulcerated night", possibly suggesting the valley had been a place of bloodshed between the local Rangitāne Māori people and their enemies.
 However, the name is a corruption of the proper form, "Pou hangina", so is likely to reference posts or supports, metaphoric or physical.

 Demographics

-Pohangina is defined by Statistics New Zealand as a rural settlement.
+Pohangina is described by Stats NZ as a rural settlement.
 It covers 5.81 km2 and had an estimated population of as of with a population density of people per km^{2}.
 It is part of the larger Pohangina-Apiti statistical area.